lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

     Screenshot of an example fault report.

-- Project: The reporter should ensure that the OBS project is selected to include all things affecting nighttime operations.
+- **Project:** The reporter should ensure that the OBS project is selected to include all things affecting nighttime operations.

-- Issue type: If unsure, select "problem."
+- **Issue type:** If unsure, select "problem."
-    - Problem: issue type usually refers to a hardware issue.
+    - *Problem:* issue type usually refers to a hardware issue.
-    - Bug: issue type typically refers to a software issue.
+    - *Bug:* issue type typically refers to a software issue.
-    - Improvement:  issue type refers to suggestions for improvements to a procedure, software or else.
+    - *Improvement:*  issue type refers to suggestions for improvements to a procedure, software or else.
-    - Information: issue type refers to alerting the team of a new behavior.
+    - *Information:* issue type refers to alerting the team of a new behavior.
       This does not immediately impact operations, but informs of a change noticed.

-- Summary: Describe the problem in one phrase.
+- **Summary:** Describe the problem in one phrase.
 Be as clear and succinct as possible.

-- Urgent: IMPORTANT.
+- **Urgent:** IMPORTANT.
 This field is crucial to allocate time to solve a problem.
+  If the issue results in a significant loss of telescope efficiency, then a task should be marked as urgent.
-  If the fault obstructs observing at night, data collection, or endangers equipment, toggle this flag and alert the team as soon as possible.
+  This includes issues observing at night, data collection, or anything that endangers equipment, toggle this flag and alert the team as soon as possible.

-- Time lost (hr): More details about calculating time lost due to a fault are in the :ref:`fault-reporting-Guidelines-For-Calculating-Time-Loss` section.
+- **Time lost (hr):** More details about calculating time lost due to a fault are in the :ref:`fault-reporting-Guidelines-For-Calculating-Time-Loss` section.
   Time loss is reported in the 0.1 decimal hour.

-- Components: Be as accurate as possible to select the correct component - i.e. software, hardware: M2, etc.
+- **Components:** Be as accurate as possible to select the correct component - i.e. software, hardware: M2, etc.
   If the component does not exist, contact |author| and they will add it to the list.

-- Description: Provide details and a timeline as accurately as possible to help people more efficiently search telemetry logs for diagnosis.
+- **Description:** Provide details and a timeline as accurately as possible to help people more efficiently search telemetry logs for diagnosis.
-  Facts first.
+  Include a timestamp of the occurrence as well as the salIndex of the script (if applicable).
+  The traceback should be added as well (if applicable).
+  Tracebacks are best copy/pasted into the ticket rather than using a screenshot so the error is searchable.

 .. figure:: ./_static/Fault_report_example_page_2.png
     :name: Fault-report-example-page-2

     Continuing fields of an example fault report.

-- Assignee: The reporter should leave the ticket unassgined unless they are absolutely sure of the correct person to follow-up on the fault report.
+- **Assignee:** The reporter should leave the ticket unassigned.
+  In the case they are certain of who correct person to follow-up on the fault report, they should be added as a watcher and flagged in a comment.
-  The team will review the fault reports after the night is over and determine the best person or group for follow-up.
+  A team will review the fault reports after the night is over and determine the best person or group for follow-up.

-- Labels: This is not a required field, but may provide more information to the components involved.
+- **Labels:** This is not a required field, but may provide more information to the components involved.

-- Attachment: Upload any screenshots, images, or files to support the facts reported or to help the problem-solving effort.
+- **Attachment:** Upload any screenshots, images, or files to support the facts reported or to help the problem-solving effort.

 .. _fault-reporting-Guidelines-For-Calculating-Time-Loss: